Koha-Community/kohadocs/source/administration.rst

    transfer limits

-These rules only go into effect if the preference :ref:`UseBranchTransferLimits <usebranchtransferlimits-&-branchtransferlimitstype-label>` is set to 'enforce'.
+These rules only go into effect if the preference :ref:`UseBranchTransferLimits <usebranchtransferlimits-and-branchtransferlimitstype-label>` is set to 'enforce'.

 Before you begin you will want to choose which library you are setting these limits for.